 The BBC's latest announcement revealed a new wave of these auxiliary works known as "Time Lord Victorious."
 These works will form a collaborative storyline through many different forms, from comic books to escape rooms.
 Here's all you need to know about the upcoming multimedia event, from release date, to trailer, to plot and cast details.

 According to the statement by the BBC, Time Lord Victorious is a Doctor Who story told entirely outside the actual television story, spanning "audio, novels, comics, vinyl, digital, immersive theatre, escape rooms and games."
 That's quite the smorgasbord of content.

-What's even more exciting are the names attached: the Eighth, Ninth, and Tenth Doctors will all appear in this adventure, but it's unclear in what form.
+What's even more exciting are the names attached: the Eighth, Ninth, and Tenth Doctors will all appear in this event.
 This is huge news, especially considering the Eighth Doctor only appeared as The Doctor onscreen once in a television movie and the Ninth Doctor was unavailable to appear in the 50th-anniversary reunion special in 2013.
-We may never see these Doctors act, but they'll probably lend their voice talents to the audio dramas at the very least.

 Who's in the cast of Time Lord Victorious?

 Paul McGann, Christopher Eccleston, and David Tennant will appear in some capacity as the Eighth, Ninth, and Tenth Doctors.
 This may seem like a tidy consecutive sequence, but there's actually a glaring absence: the Eighth Doctor actually regenerated into a Doctor who didn't get put into the numbered set: the War Doctor, played by John Hurt in the 2013 50th anniversary special.

 Unfortunately, John Hurt passed away in 2017, but before that happened he was able to record some audio adventures of his own.
 So while he won't appear in this media event, you can still check out the War Doctor's exploits alongside the new ones.